-We love what we do.
-Likewise, we love sharing what we do.
-Conversations around operational transparency, like the one that our CEO Nima Ghamsari recently had with the Mortgage Bankers Association, provide the level of insight that we hope to see become the norm across the industry.
-Here are three of Nima’s key takeaways on what better lending means to us as an organization, as a team, and as drivers of a continually improving lending process.
+As we develop solutions to continuously transform the digital lending space, we are constantly incorporating what better lending means to us in our work.
+Conversations around operational transparency, like the one that Head of Blend Nima Ghamsari had with the Mortgage Bankers Association, provide the level of insight that we hope to see become the norm across the mortgage industry.
+Here are three of Nima’s key takeaways on what better digital consumer lending means to us as an organization, as a team, and as drivers of a continually improving lending process.

-When we say that accessibility is at the core of our platform, we are driven by an appreciation for the opportunities that access to capital provides.
+Blend was founded to help people reach their financial goals, and because of this, we understand that making our offerings accessible to everyone (no matter where they are in life) is imperative.
 In his interview, Nima referenced a cultural pulse that remains intact despite significant shifts in the housing industry over the years: “We continue to see that homeownership is a goal across generations.”
 From a young couple’s first home to a retiree’s last settling place, homeownership is a timeless indicator of safety, security, and serenity.
-Let’s help grant this for everyone.
+We aim to help grant this for anyone in need of home financing.

 From the beginning, our guiding sentiment has been “partnership over disruption.”
-Transformative change doesn’t occur in a silo.
+Transformative change in digital consumer lending doesn’t occur in a silo.
 It requires interaction and engagement with the people who — every day — face the challenges we hope to solve.
 As Nima noted, “We’ve made tremendous strides with our lender partners, but there’s still work to be done.”
-Every day we are encouraged by the incredible successes our partners achieve, fueling our continued passion now and into the future.
+Every day we are encouraged by the incredible successes our lender partners achieve, fueling our continued passion now and into the future.

-Better lending means enacting the future we want to see
+Better digital lending means enacting the future we want to see

 Nima couldn’t have been any clearer.
 “When we think about Blend’s future, we’re thinking five, ten, fifty years down the road.”
 The solutions we develop aren’t stopgaps.
 They aren’t temporary measures.
-They are sustainable, long-term improvements that will continue to make lending better for decades to come.
-Our continued work toward our vision of supporting stronger financial futures requires respect not only for the needs of our current customers, but also for many generations’ customers to come.
+They are sustainable, long-term improvements that will continue to make digital consumer lending better for decades to come.
+We aim to shape and power the future of banking as we provide financial solutions that cater to the ever-changing needs of our customers and for many generations of customers to come.